alicialiu2852/ra_orientation_s24/README.md

 * voterid_replication: an example project that follows the GS style and provides an example .do file.

-* coding_templates: contains coding templates for STATA, R, and LaTex.
+* coding_templates: contains coding templates and examples for STATA, R, and LaTex (in .do, and .qmd formats)

 * coding_tips: contains coding tips, resources, and a link to my STATA guides repo.